Deeps966/AutoClicker/README.md

-# AutoClicker will help to automate your multiple clicks to make it run in a loop
+# AutoClicker will help to automate multiple clicks and it will run in a continuous loop

 1. Pass Delay While Creating an Object of Class ClickMouse
 2. Run the python Script